johndtwaldron/oaqjp-final-project-emb-ai/Developing_AI_Applications_with_Python_and_Flask.md

 - [ ] Sensible statuses & messages
 - [ ] Docs: README with run steps + screenshots
 - [ ] Deployed demo (optional)

-> Paste raw notes from the project below; we’ll refine into the sections above.